actualizado

 Intercambio cultural y oportunidades de aprendizaje

 You will be able to pick and enjoy seasonal foods including bananas, avocado, star fruit, oranges, grapefruits, lemons, coconut, guava, loquat, mangosteen, passion fruit, jaboticaba, surinam cherries, cocoa pods and many more.
-You will experience living more sustainably off grid , and I will do my best to expose you to local culture and values.
+You will experience living more sustainably, using off grid systems.
+I will do my best to expose you to local culture and values, but you are strongly encourage to learn about Hawaii, it's history, and where it's heading.

 I grow several year round staple crops (aka canoe crops), including Taro, tongan spinach, coconuts, and sweet potato.
-As my exchange is only 20 hours for housing and staple food items, you can learn and will be encouraged to harvest and prepare these crops on your own to offset your food budget.
+As my exchange is only 25 hours for housing and staple food items, you can learn and will be encouraged to harvest and prepare these crops on your own to offset your food budget.
 I also provide sugar, flour, and rice to compliment the food growing on the property.
 Animal products including eggs, duck, pig and chicken are occasionally available.
 I will show you what to look for in harvesting and I can share basic recipes.
-If you are not interested in learning to grow and prepare your own food, please consider what it is you are looking for in an exchange.
+If you are not interested in learning to grow and prepare your own food, please look for a different position.

 • Ayuda